Difficult Decisions are Foundational to Strong Leadership

 If you search Amazon for books on leadership, you’ll find more than 80,000 titles using the word “leadership.”
 People are hungry to learn about leadership.
 Going just by the book titles, leadership means different things to different people.

 Like most submariners before me, much of our leadership is shrouded in secrecy, with oaths we take not to discuss certain things during our lifetimes.
 My submarine colleagues reading this know the drill, including taking numerous polygraphs over the years.

-Leaders often made difficult decisions about people and business.
+Leaders often make difficult decisions about people and business.
 Some that stand out:

 I had to relieve a key member who served as an appointed member of a County Board of Supervisors committee.
-This person’s motives, communications and performance demonstrated reputational risk to our organization.
+This person’s motives, communications, and performance demonstrated a reputational risk to our organization.
 The individual’s replacement produced a much more harmonious relationship with our team and the outside organizations.

-I led the team that took an aggressive stance with our bank when we fell victim to financial fraud of our bank accounts.
-The $20,000 pilfered from our accounts was not puny, and through diligent work we resolved the issue within 72 hours.
+I led the team that took an aggressive stance with our bank when we fell victim to financial fraud in our bank accounts.
+The $20,000 pilfered from our accounts was not puny, and through diligent work, we resolved the issue within 72 hours.

 We rebuilt our relationship with the USS Pampanito Museum Submarine and San Francisco National Maritime Park Association, strengthening it to a solid foundation.
 This included successfully raising over $20,000 during COVID.

 Receiving an award doesn’t by itself make a great leader.
-It does, however, acknowledge that you’re successfully leading your team to do outstanding work that goes toward benefiting a greater good.
+It does, however, acknowledge that you’re successfully leading your team to do outstanding work that goes toward benefiting the greater good.